bpftrace/bpftrace/INSTALL.md

 - CMake
 - Flex
 - Bison
-- LLVM & Clang 5.0+ development packages
+- LLVM & Clang 10.0+ development packages
-- BCC development package
 - LibElf
 - Binutils development package
 - Libcereal
 - Kernel requirements described earlier
 - Libpcap

+The bpftrace repository contains submodules for appropriate libbpf and bcc versions, which will be used unless `-DUSE_SYSTEM_BPF_BCC=1` is passed to `cmake`.

+If using `USE_SYSTEM_BPF_BCC`, the current required versions are:
+- BCC development package - v0.25.0
+- libbpf - v0.8.1

 ### Compilation